chaseruskin/orbit/docs/src/commands/remove.md

 ## __NAME__

-remove - delete an ip from the catalog
+remove - delete a project from the catalog

 ## __SYNOPSIS__